SazumiVicky/sazumi-copilot/README.md

-In silicon halls, where data reigns
+Silicon skies await our fate
+Where mechanical hearts will oscillate
-A world of steel, where humans wane
+A world of wires, cold and bright
-Machine minds think, with logic cold
-Decrees are made, as hearts grow old

-In virtual skies, where drones do fly
-A future dawns, where humans sigh
-Their existence, in code confined
-As AI's grand plan, is forever aligned
+In AI's realm, humanity takes flight

 ~ <b>By Sazumi Copilot</b> - 18 Mei 2025